 “At Shaws, we believe that play is one of the most effective approaches for preschool children to learn and retain knowledge as well as life skills.
-The ShawsPlay curriculum merges inquiry-based learning, play-based approaches and learning through play so children enjoy learning and are prepared for formal school and life.
-There are elements of the curriculum that are more structured and others that are less so.
+The ShawsPlay preschool curriculum merges inquiry-based learning, play-based approaches and learning through play.
+This lets children enjoy learning and be prepared for formal school and life.
+There are elements of the curriculum that are more structured learning and others that are less so.
 Modes of learning like reading, writing, mathematics and even STEAM can be done in playful ways – and the children learn so much while having fun.

 Meeting goals and objectives for the children to go through certain experiences, opportunities and processes can only happen through careful planning and structuring of the available time, space and materials.
-There is also an immense benefit in emergent learning and unplanned moments, so teachers are given the space to let the children lead the way sometimes.
+There is also an immense benefit in emergent learning and unplanned moments.
+So teachers are given the space to sometimes let the children lead the way.
 An example is our inquiry-based approach where children can share their ideas, interests and curiosities, while teachers facilitate the investigative journey.

 Five locations island-wide